Johann Reichhart: Executioner for the US Military Government

-Reichhart, a member of the Nazi Party, was arrested by members of the United States Army in May 1945 and spent one week in Stadelheim Prison for the purposes of denazification.
+Reichhart, a member of the Nazi Party, was arrested by members of the United States Army in May 1945.
+American troops were planning to summarily execute him in Harlaching Cemetery, but were stopped from doing so at the last moment by an officer.

+Reichhart spent one week in Stadelheim Prison for the purposes of denazification.
 He was not tried for carrying out his official duties as judicial executioner.
 He was subsequently employed by the U.S. Office of Military Government, until the end of May 1946, to help execute dozens of Nazi war criminals on the gallows at Landsberg am Lech.
 The technique required for this must have been known to him since 1942 at the latest, when he submitted a design proposal for British-style gallows with trapdoor (Long drop), which was rejected by the Reich Ministry of Justice.
 (Hanging had been introduced in Germany as an additional form of execution on 29 March 1933 by President Hindenburg after the Reichstag Fire; the method used was the Austro-Hungarian short drop pole method of strangulation hanging).

 In August 1945, Reichhart was denounced to the Munich city administration: he would live comfortably in a villa and had several cars.
 Formally, he was still a judicial executioner of the Free State of Bavaria without acting in this capacity.

 He subsequently retired as an executioner and served only as a consultant.
-According to some sources, he assisted American master sergeant John C. Woods in managing the gallows, and was commissioned by the United States Military Government to supervise the construction of the gallows in Nuremberg.
+According to some sources, he assisted American Master Sergeant John C. Woods in managing the gallows, and was commissioned by the United States Military Government to supervise the construction of the gallows in Nuremberg.
 Others claim that he was not in fact involved in the construction of the Nuremberg gallows.
 On 16 October 1946, Woods hanged the war criminals convicted in the Nuremberg trials, assisted by Joseph Malta.
 Reichhart assisted the U.S. military with the executions of Nazi war criminals at Landsberg Prison.